ResearchComputing/Documentation/docs/clusters/summit.md

 ### Summit Resources

 Job resources are specified via slurm job scripts, more information and script examples can be found at our [batch job page](../running-jobs/batch-jobs.md).
-Summit resources are described in detail at our [slurm flags, paritions, and qos page](../running-jobs/job-resources.md)
+Summit resources are described in detail at our [slurm flags, partitions, and qos page](../running-jobs/job-resources.md)